 Even though it’s a controversial activity, it’s also a very unique experience.
 The Oslob Whale Shark experience is rated as one of the best places to swim with whale sharks in the Philippines.

-I have put together this guide of the Oslob Whale Shark experience including where to book and what to expect.
+I have put together this guide on the Cebu Whale Shark activity including where to book and what to expect.

-I personally booked my Cebu Whale Shark Tour online in advance with Klook.
+You can book your Cebu Whale Shark Tour online in advance with Viator.

-This particular tour is the most top-rated Oslob Whale Shark Tour in Cebu with hundreds of great reviews and thousands of bookings.
+This particular tour is the most top-rated Whale Shark Tour in Cebu with great reviews.

 The tour to see the Cebu Whale Shark includes the following: